SumanClimate/nc2grid/README.md

 VARS        1\
 test_var        1 9  test\
 ENDVARS\
 save it.
-Put the XDEF, YDEF form the netcdf file and don't forget to use OPTIONS YREV as netcdf considers latitude 90 to -90 but grads consider -90 to 90.
+Put the XDEF, YDEF form the netcdf file.\
+## Don't forget to use OPTIONS YREV as netcdf considers latitude 90 to -90 but grads consider -90 to 90 ##